OleErikPeistorpet/OE-Lib/README.md

 The library is distributed under the Boost Software License, and is header only, just include and go.

+Supported compilers:
+* Visual Studio 2015 and greater
+* GCC 4.9 and greater
-Visual Studio 2015 or GCC 4.8 is required.
-Clang has been tested briefly, minimum version is unknown.
+* Clang is tested regularly (Travis CI), but minimum version is unknown

 ### Visual Studio specific